Dual-Thresholded Heatmap-Guided Proposal Clustering and Negative Certainty Supervision with Enhanced Base Network for Weakly Supervised Object Detection: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the Joint Funds of the National Natural Science Foundation of China (Grant No. U22A2036), in part by the National Natural Science Foundation of China (NSFC) / Research Grants Council (RGC) Collaborative Research Scheme (Grant No. 62461160332 \& CRS\_HKUST602/24), in part by the Shenzhen Colleges and Universities Stable Support Program (Grant No. GXWD20220817124251002), in part by the Shenzhen Stable Supporting Program (Grant No. GXWD20231130110352002), in part by the Shenzhen Colleges and Universities Stable Support Program (Grant No. GXWD20231129102636001), and in part by the Guangdong Basic and Applied Basic Research Foundation (Grant No. 2023A1515110271). \textit{(Corresponding author: Weizhe Zhang.)}
+This work was supported in part by the Joint Funds of the National Natural Science Foundation of China (Grant No. U22A2036), in part by the National Natural Science Foundation of China (NSFC) / Research Grants Council (RGC) Collaborative Research Scheme (Grant No. 62461160332 \& CRS\_HKUST602/24), in part by the National Natural Science Foundation of China (NSFC) (Grant No.62472122), in part by the Shenzhen Stable Supporting Program (Grant No. GXWD20231130110352002), in part by the Shenzhen Science and Technology Program (Grant No. ZDCY20250901101035012), in part by the Guangdong Basic and Applied Basic Research Foundation (Grant No. 2023A1515110271), and in part by the 2025 Research and Development of Security Detection and Defense Software for AI Models project from China Unicom Intelligent Manufacturing Technology \& Industry (Guangdong) Co., Ltd. (No. YGS25AE1000001). \textit{(Corresponding author: Weizhe Zhang.)}

 \appendices